What Are Restricted Grants?

 Restricted funds are required by Generally Accepted Accounting Principles to be used first before unrestricted funds.
 This requirement does not change the amount of cash you hold.
 It only removes the restrictions on cash you hold.
 Your organization is stronger with more unrestricted cash and less restricted cash, so be sure to apply all allowable expenditures to your grants.

-Even better than advising finance staff about upcoming grants is involving them in a discussion about sustainable funding.
+Even better than including finance staff in discussions about grants is having a broader discussion about sustainable funding.
 Tunnel vision on small grants might be part of what is holding your organization back.

 Ask questions.
 What other funding sources can you develop and manage successfully?
 What percentage of funds do you want to come from restricted grants?
 Can you find unrestricted grants?
 Can you make a case to funders to cover the full price of the programs you deliver?

-When it comes to grants in your nonprofit organization, what do you think?
+When it comes to restricted grants in your nonprofit organization, what do you think?
 Great or ugh?
-We know you want to leave a comment!